ifak/json_schema_plus/README.md

 JSON Schema Plus is a python implementation of JSON Schema, draft 2020-12.
 It offers various additional features commonly not found in other libraries

-## Validation of JSON documents

-The core of JSON Schema Plus is the validation of JSON documents, obviously.
+Obviously, the core of JSON Schema Plus is the validation of JSON documents.
 This can be done as follows:

 ```python